Events around the World Which Celebrate the Wonderful Carrot

 Have a look at the Boston Vegetarian Society, which holds its Annual Food Festival in October and has a carrot in its main logo.
 They even produced a special carrot T-shirt!
 Click here for more.

-The Festival Parade takes place mid-week and features schoolchildren, bands, floats, antique cars, equestrians, the Festival Queen, the Princess and Junior Princess.
+The Festival Parade takes place On a Saturday and features schoolchildren, bands, floats, antique cars, equestrians, the Festival Queen, the Princess and Junior Princess.
 You can even have some carrot ice cream there, strictly during festival week!

-Other intriguing events include, cookery contests, a golf tournament, two more carnivals a Student Art Show, Entertainment in the park and an Arts and Craft Fair.
+Other intriguing events include several cookery contests, a golf tournament, two more carnivals a Student Art Show, Entertainment in the park and an Arts and Craft Fair.

 All in all a thoroughly good time is plainly had by everyone, long may it continue.